ibeckermayer/teleport-interview/README.md

 docker compose up -f docker-compose-prod.yml
 ```

 This will start a go server exposed over port 8000 serving the React app and go api.
+Access the app in the browser by navigating to [https://localhost:8000/](https://localhost:8000/).